henrylin03/memory-cards-game/README.md

 ## Contributing

-If you have a suggestion that would make CV Gen better, please feel free to [add an issue](https://github.com/henrylin03/pokemems/issues/new) and/or fork and create a pull request.
+If you have a suggestion that would make Pokémems better, please feel free to [add an issue](https://github.com/henrylin03/pokemems/issues/new) and/or fork and create a pull request.

 <!-- LICENSE -->